Odd Man Out: Plot

-The setting is an unnamed Belfast.
-Northern Ireland.
 Irish nationalist 'organisation' member Johnny McQueen has been hiding for six months, since his escape from prison, in a house occupied by Kathleen Sullivan (who has fallen in love with Johnny) and her grandmother.
 He is ordered to rob a mill but his seclusion makes his men question his fitness; his lieutenant Dennis offers to take his place, but Johnny turns him down.

 Johnny, Nolan, and Murphy carry out the robbery, While fleeing, Johnny falls behind the others and is tackled by an armed guard, whom he kills.
 Johnny is shot in the shoulder.
 He is pulled into the car, but falls out.
 Pat, the getaway driver, refuses to return to retrieve him.
 Weak and disorientated, Johnny hides in a nearby air raid shelter.

 After telling Dennis what happened, Nolan, Murphy and Pat leave for "headquarters."
 On the way they are seen by police and pursued.
 Pat and Nolan stop off at Theresa O'Brien's well-to-do guest house, but Murphy does not trust her and goes elsewhere.
 Theresa betrays Pat and Nolan, who are killed in a gunfight with police.

 Dennis finds Johnny, but the police show up nearby.
 Dennis is captured after drawing them away.

 Johnny makes his way toward Kathleen's place, but collapses in the street.
 Passers-by Maureen and Maudie take him home, thinking he has been struck by a passing lorry.
 They attempt to give first-aid then see it is a gunshot wound, realising who they have found as the husband returns.
 An argument over what to do starts, Johnny hears their debate and departs, getting into a parked hansom cab.
 "Gin" Jimmy, the cab driver, comes out and starts looking for a fare, unaware he already has a wanted man for a passenger.
 When he finds out, he abandons Johnny in a vacant lot.